 While the cake is baking, make the drizzle by mixing together the lemon juice and sugar.
 Pour this over the cake as soon as it comes out of the oven, while it's still hot.

-When the cake is completely cool, remove it from the loaf tin.
+When the cake is completely cool, carefully remove it from the tin.

-Prepare your icing by mixing the powdered sugar and water together.
-Spoon the icing over the cooled cake and top with additional lemon zest.
+Prepare your icing by mixing the icing sugar and water together.
+Spoon it over the cooled cake and top with some lemon zest.

 Leave the icing to harden for around 30 minutes or so, then cut into squares and enjoy!

-*Can be stored in an airtight container for up to 5 days.
+- The cake can be stored in an airtight container for up to 5 days.